atlassian-labs/data-center-terraform/docs/docs/troubleshooting/LIMITATIONS.md

 ### Database

 PostgreSQL is the defined database engine for the products and cannot be modified in the configuration.
 However, users can change the database [instance type](../userguide/CONFIGURATION.md#database-instance-class) and [storage size](../userguide/CONFIGURATION.md#database-allocated-storage).

+### Scaling EKS

+You cannot change the number of the EKS cluster nodes (`desired_capacity`) and node type (`instance_types`) after provisioning the environment.
+However, the number of application pods could be scale up as long as the EKS cluster has enough resources.